senthilthyagarajan/stencilled.me/content/post/2017-10-25-airbnb-listing.md

 </div>

-This graph below shows how each of the burroughs have listings by property type.
+This graph below shows how each of the Burroughs have listings by property type.

 ![Property Type at Burrough level](Bar_roomtype_neigh.png)